-The purpose of this policy (herein called "Policy") is to implement the applicable provisions of the Violence Against Women Reauthorization Act of 2013 (Pub.
-L. 113-4, 127 stat.
-54) amending the Violence Against Women Act of 1994, as previously amended, (title IV sec.
-4001-047038 Public L. 103-322, 42 U.S.C.
-13925, et seq) and more generally to set forth BHA's policies and procedures regarding domestic violence, dating violence, and stalking, as hereinafter defined.
+The purpose of this policy (herein called "Policy") is to implement the applicable provisions of the Violence Against Women and Department of Justice Reauthorization Act of 2013 (Pub.
+L. 113-4) and more generally to set forth BHA's policies and procedures regarding domestic violence, dating violence, sexual assault and stalking, as hereinafter defined.